Conditional predictive inference for stable algorithms: Linear prediction with many variables

 \section{Linear prediction with many variables}

-In this section we investigate a scenario in which both consistent parameter estimation as well as bootstrap consistency fail \citep[cf.][]{Bickel83, ElKaroui15}, but the leave-one-out prediction interval is still asymptotically uniformly conditionally valid.
+In this section we investigate a scenario in which both consistent parameter estimation as well as bootstrap consistency fail \citep[cf.][]{Bickel83, ElKaroui15}, but the $k$-CV prediction interval is still asymptotically uniformly training conditionally valid.
 See Section~\ref{sec:consistency} for a discussion of scenarios where consistent parameter estimation is possible.
+For simplicity, in this section we consider only the leave-one-out case, that is, $k_n = n$.
 For $\kappa\in[0,1)$, we fix a sequence of positive integers $(p_n)$, such that $p_n/n\to \kappa$ as $n\to\infty$ and $n>p_n+1$ for all $n\in \N$.
-This type of `large $p$, large $n$' asymptotics has the advantage that certain finite sample features of the problem are preserved in the limit, while offering a workable simplification.
-It turns out that conclusions drawn from this type of asymptotic analysis often provide remarkably accurate descriptions of finite sample phenomena.
+In case $\kappa>0$, this type of `large $p$, large $n$' asymptotics has the advantage that certain finite sample features of the problem are preserved in the limit, while offering a workable simplification.
+It turns out that conclusions drawn from this type of asymptotic analyses often provide remarkably accurate descriptions of finite sample phenomena.